Updated: September 5, 2025

 You’ll also easily find renovated apartments, townhouses, and stunning riverside properties, perfect for those wanting to enjoy the waterfront lifestyle.

 On the other side of the River Douro you have Vila Nova de Gaia, Porto’s neighboring city.
 Nowadays, Vila Nova de Gaia has some of the most beautiful spots and you can find much cheaper properties on this side of the river.
-Additionally, Vila Nova de Gaia is incredibly famous for its Port wine, where there are over 60 port wine cellars.
+Additionally, Vila Nova de Gaia is an incredibly famous neighborhood for its Port wine, where there are many port wine cellars (over 60).

 To visit different port wine lodges for tours and tastings, cross the Dom Luís I Bridge.
 Rabelo boats that were originally used to transport wine barrels bob on the water’s surface as the cable car goes by in the distance.